TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 24 - 7/20 (Friday)
 I'm all over the place today.
 Currently working on "Identify the MVO in New App".
 So I'm studying this Udacity Retain app.
 Trying to find the connections between everything.
 I also realized I never did the Styling part in Section 3 so I went back and did that.
 I swear there is about 10 lifetimes of material to cover in this course.
 Good times! 😜

+### Day 25 - 7/21 (Caturday)
+Day 25.
+I am one quarter of the way through 100 Days of Code.
+Today I am back to working on Cat Clicker Premium.
+I have been studying and coding along with the CCP solution.
+Then I will start it over and write my own code based on what I am learning.